vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/credentials/Get-VCFCredentialTask.md

 ### -resourceCredentials

 Specifies the status of the credential task.
-One of: SUCCESSFUL, FAILED, USER_CANCELLED.

 ```yaml
 Type: SwitchParameter